One of the best ways to make money online in Ireland is by taking surveys for money.

 Open a dedicated email account

-I’ve mentioned about that some paid survey sites in Ireland allow you to log in with Facebook which definitely makes the process easier, however, I really do recommend you open an entirely new email account just for paid surveys.
+I’ve mentioned that some paid survey sites in Ireland allow you to log in with Facebook which definitely makes the process easier, however, I really do recommend you open an entirely new email account just for paid surveys.

 Why?
 Well, the number of emails can become overwhelming, especially if you register with multiple survey sites.